-Those who have a pre-existing heart conditions, take medication that affects the potassium levels in their body or have chronic kidney failure should be especially careful about eating a highly alkaline diet.
+Those who have a pre-existing heart condition, take medication that affects the potassium levels in their body, or have chronic kidney failure should be especially careful about eating a highly alkaline diet.

-Alkaline Foods And Water: Can they Really Help Keep you Healthy?
+Eating Alkaline Foods Benefits: Can They Really Help Keep You Healthy?

 Adding more of these foods into your diet could help support organ health and trim your body mass.

 Most of the foods recommended are healthy for many more reasons other than being alkalizing.
-The ones that made the top of the Dr. Oz list of alkaline foods were: Carrots, Celery, Bananas, Spinach and Raisins.
-All of these foods that are naturally also good for you.
+The ones that made the top of the Dr. Oz list of alkaline foods were: Carrots, Celery, Bananas, Spinach, and Raisins.
+All of these foods are naturally also good for you.

-Another popular item is the Alkaline Food Chart which is a handy travel sized chart if you need a quick reference.
-The chart is small and portable at 8 by 8 inches, and laminated so it’s spill proof.
-Included with the chart is a shopping list and daily menu.
+Another popular item is the Alkaline Food Chart which is a handy travel-sized chart if you need a quick reference.
+The chart is small and portable at 8 by 8 inches, and laminated, so it’s spill-proof.
+Included with the chart are a shopping list and a daily menu.